wilsonliaows/docs/_docs/steps-docs.markdown

 [Example recipe](https://www.workato.com/recipes/480360)

 ### Stop step example
 The following recipe expects all Salesforce accounts to be present in Zendesk as organizations.
 In cases whereby no matching Zendesk organization is found, no recipe error is thrown as the search simply returns an empty list.
-However, the recipe will send an email to the recipe owner before ending the job.
+In this case, the recipe will send an email to the recipe owner before ending the job.

 ![Stop step example](/_uploads/steps-docs/stop_step_example.png)
 [Example recipe](https://www.workato.com/recipes/480360)